 2010-2011

-The team is formed by racing driver and mechanical engineer Chris Dittmann, at the time racing in the highly competitive Ginetta G50 Cup Championship.
-CDR runs drivers such as Mark Davies, who went on to become 2012 Ginetta G50 Cup champion, and also Alice Powell, who went on to race in GP3.
+Chris Dittmann Racing is established by racing driver and mechanical engineer Chris Dittmann, competing in the Ginetta G50 Cup.
+The team fields drivers such as Mark Davies, who becomes the 2012 series champion, and Alice Powell, the first woman to score points in the GP3 Series.